Minimum forcing numbers of perfect matchings of circular and prismatic graphs: Introduction

-Mohammadian \cite{Mohammadian} generalized Diwan's technique to a prism of a bipartite graph $G$, i.e. $G\Box K_2$.
-A matrix $A$ is called {\sl involutory} if $A^{-1}=A$.
+Diwan \cite{Diwan} asked whether this algebraic technique could be applied to compute the minimum forcing number of perfect matchings in other bipartite graphs.
+Mohammadian \cite{Mohammadian} later generalized Diwan's method to the {\it prism} of a bipartite graph $G$, i.e., $G\Box K_2$.
+A matrix $A$ is called {\it involutory} if $A^2 = I$ (equivalently, $A^{-1} = A$).
 Let $\mathcal{I}_F (G)$ be the set of weighted adjacency matrices of $G$ over $F$ that are involutory.

 \begin{thm}[Mohammadian \cite{Mohammadian}] Let $G$ be a bipartite graph with $n$ vertices.
 If $\mathcal{I}_F (G)\ne \emptyset$, then

 \end{thm}